jamsoft/uap-data-vis-tool/README.md

 Looks like I've just sourced an absolute mountain of data, watch this space.

 More default charts and different pivots for data comparisons, ideas most welcome.

+# Credits

+The data has been painstakingly formatted, sourced and processed by Rich Geldreich as part of his UFO Data project which you can find [here](https://github.com/richgel999/ufo_data).
+Thanks Rich!